kheller18/data-structures-algorithms/questions/jQuery.md

       ![jQuery Methods](../images/jQuery/methods.png)

 6. Explain jQuery no-conflict.
-    + jQuery no-conflict is a jQuery option that allows you to avoid conflicts between various javascript frameworks or libraries.
+    + jQuery no-conflict is a jQuery option that allows you to avoid conflicts between various JavaScript frameworks or libraries.
 When you utilize jQuery's no-conflict mode, you substitute the `$` variable with a new variable and assign jQuery to other JavaScript libraries.
 In addition, the $ symbol is utilized as a function or variable name in jQuery.
     + When no conflict is enabled, the `$` symbol in jQuery becomes the global function name and not the library name.
 For example, you may use the `$` function to access other libraries' data, but not their code.
 You can also use this option to avoid conflicts between various jQuery plugins.

 7. In jQuery, distinguish between the `bind()`, `live()`, and `delegate()` functions.